gwetchen/HonorSpyTurtle/README.md

 Edit to work for turtle's crossfaction feature.
 Members of the enemy faction should not be saved to the DB.
 Might break once race changes/faction xfers return.
 If new races are introduced it will require a fix.
+It will not sync with users of other honorspy versions.

 ### DISCLAIMER ###
 I did not create this addon, nor adjusted the version for HonorSpy.
 The Turtle version was made by someone who didn't have a GitHub account and just distributed the addon through Discord.
 To prevent it getting lost, I'm hosting it on my GitHub.